robert-v/Mutate-public/README.md

 1. Download dmg archive (from releases on the right side of this page)
 2. Mount the dmg and move .app file to /Applications
 3. Run the app
+4. The tool comes with a few pre-installed transformations.
+You can import more tools from [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder or create your own transformations.
+Contributions are welcome!

 Update to a new version: simply grab the newest dmg from Releases and replace your existing .app file in /Applications folder.
 Your existing Tools will be preserved.